-Omalizumab (Xolair) is a medicine approved by the U.S. Food and Drug Administration (FDA) for use in people age 12 and older with moderate or severe persistent asthma.
+Omalizumab (Xolair) is a medicine approved by the U.S. Food and Drug Administration (FDA) for use in people age 12 and older who have moderate or severe persistent asthma.
 It should be used only after first-line treatments (such as corticosteroids and long-acting beta2-agonists) have failed.
-Omalizumab is much more expensive than any of the conventional treatments for asthma, and its role in asthma treatment is not clear.
+Omalizumab is much more expensive than any of the conventional treatments for asthma.
+And its role in asthma treatment is not clear.

 Omalizumab is injected, and the dose is determined by a person's body weight and IgE level.